 - creates jobs and development in rural areas

 - drift wood (furnitures and decoration)

-- plastic trash collected by the non-profit organization EVERTO (for bathroom walls bricks and decoration)
+- plastic trash collected by the non-profit organization EVERTO (for bathroom walls bricks, bean bags and decoration)

 - local timber (floor and wall structure of bungalows)